Climate of Italy: Climate change

-Italy, like other parts of the globe, has been subject in the past to climate changes on a planetary scale (for example glaciations and interglacial periods, Little Ice Age).
+Italy, like other parts of the globe, has been subject in the past to climate changes on a planetary scale (for example, glaciations and interglacial periods, and the Little Ice Age).
 Contemporary climate change (global warming) has also had numerous effects on Italy.
-In particular, compared to the 1960s and 1970s, from the mid-1980s onwards there was a recorded increase in the average temperature.
+In particular, compared to the 1960s and 1970s, from the mid-1980s onwards, there was a recorded increase in the average temperature.

 Italy is particularly at risk as it is in a transition area between North Africa and Continental Europe.
 Experts have highlighted the risk of desertification in the southern regions.
-Partial confirmation of many concerns was obtained starting from the 2010s with an acceleration of the water cycle, an increase in alluvial phenomena, and the tropicalization of the Mediterranean Sea.
+Partial confirmation of many concerns was obtained starting from the 2010s, with an acceleration of the water cycle, an increase in alluvial phenomena, and the tropicalization of the Mediterranean Sea.